idia640/presentations/week07/PITCHME.md

 Note:

-System 1 based on formed habits and difficult to change or manipulate (more on habits shortly)
+System 1 based on formed habits are difficult to change or manipulate (more on habits shortly)

 Effects on thinking - sadness slows down thinking.